sepidehshahi/c2lc-open-repository/content/_index.md

 Welcome to the [Coding to Learn and Create](https://www.codelearncreate.org/) project **Educator's Toolkit**!

-This toolkit aims to provide teachers with resources they may need to support their students' individual needs and preferences.
-We encourage the education community to contribute to the content of this toolkit and share their strategies, techniques and activities here to build a rich resource that can address a broad range of needs.
+This toolkit aims to provide teachers with a broad range of resources to support their students' individual needs and preferences.
+We encourage the education community to contribute to the content of this toolkit and share their strategies, techniques and activities here to build a rich resource that can address diverse needs.

-Here are some of the items you will find within the current toolkit:
+Here are some of the items you will find in this toolkit:

 {{% ticks %}}
 * Considerations and starting points for accessible coding
-* Lesson plans for coding tools you use
+* Lesson plans and materials for coding specific tools you use
-* Print materials (PDFs about sequencing, repeated patterns, vocabulary sheets, etc.)
+* General coding activities, such as sequencing, repeated patterns, and vocabulary sheets
 * Accessible coding education guidelines
 {{% /ticks %}}